Alibaba taps Jeff Zhang to oversee consolidated retail division

 The appointment marks one of the highest-profile personnel shuffles since China's largest e-commerce company went public in September.
 Together with the creation of the new division, the move will streamline operations and enhance efficiency.

-The company, which now handles more ecommerce than Amazon.com and eBay Inc combined, has been struggling to sustain the rip-roaring pace of growth it enjoyed in past years as it gains scale.
+The company, which now handles more ecommerce than Amazon.com (AMZN.O) and eBay Inc (EBAY.O) combined, has been struggling to sustain the rip-roaring pace of growth it enjoyed in past years as it gains scale.

 It's unclear how Zhang's appointment affected Yilei Wang, who was President of the Amazon.com-like Tmall retail website.